July 30, 2024

 #4 Explore Longshan Temple

-As one of Taipei’s oldest and most visited temples, Longshan is an excellent cultural monument to squeeze into your itinerary.
-Dating back to 1738, it was constructed using traditional Chinese architecture and is filled with intricate carvings and sculptures.
-Dedicated to the Buddhist Goddess of Mercy, it also houses shrines and statues dedicated to Taoism and other faiths, in a nod to Taiwan’s complex religious diversity.
+As one of Taipei’s oldest and most visited temples, Longshan Temple is a must-see cultural landmark to include in your Taiwan itinerary.
+Built in 1738, it showcases traditional Chinese architecture, complete with intricate carvings and sculptures.
+Dedicated to the Buddhist Goddess of Mercy, the temple also features shrines and statues representing Taoism and other faiths, reflecting Taiwan’s rich religious diversity.
+This is a standout stop in any Taiwan travel guide for those seeking to explore the island’s cultural heritage.

 #5 Explore the Shilin Night Market and join a food tour